Comprehensive Data Compromise, Computer Attack Solution

 Individuals, businesses and government entities continue to be concerned about falling victim to a cyber-crime or data breach.
 These concerns are not lost on MCIT or its members.
 As such, MCIT provides a comprehensive program of data compromise and cyber-attack coverage, including hacking, malware, ransomware (cyber extortion), viruses and even simple acts of neglect by employees.

-- First-party computer attack coverage responds upon a member’s discovery that a computer attack, such as a hack or unauthorized access to a computer system, attack by a virus or other malware, or a denial of service attack to the member’s system, has affected a computer owned or leased by the member.
-This section includes coverage for cyber extortion or ransomware claims.
-Coverage is subject to specified sublimits and the member’s deductible.
+- First-party computer attack response expense coverage responds to a member’s discovery that a computer attack, such as a hack or unauthorized access to a computer system, attack by a virus or other malware, or a denial of service attack (cyber extortion/ransomware) to the member’s system has affected a computer owned or leased by the member or a computer operated by a third-party hosting service provided under contract.

 The above is a brief summary of the coverage provided.
-Members should read the entire section related to cyber-coverage in the current year’s MCIT Coverage Document for a full explanation of the coverage and conditions and be alert for MCIT educational resources.
+Members should read the entire section related to this coverage in the current year’s MCIT Coverage Document for a full explanation of the coverage and conditions and be alert for MCIT educational resources.